tom9zbx/GIFtoolsCookbook/index.rst

 GIFtools Cookbook
 =================

 Welcome to the GIFtools cookbook!
-Below you will find the quick-start guide to help walk you through installation and general procedures.
+Below you will find the quick-start guide to help walk you through installation, navigation, and tutorial links.
 Below that, you will find links to other areas associated with using GIFtools.

 .. toctree::
     :maxdepth: 1

+    Quick-start guide <content/quickStartGuide>
     content/import/import_index
     content/generalFunctionality/generalFunctionality_index
     content/fileFormats/format_index